 Christ the King worships on Sundays at 10AM at HI-Chicago (the The J. Ira and Nicki Harris Family Hostel), 24 E. Congress Parkway.
 All are welcome!

-More Ordination Outlawry: The Catholic News Agency reports that the Vatican's Congregation for the Doctrine of the Faith has issued a decree declaring that any women "attempting" ordination and any bishops "attempting to" ordain women are automatically excommunicated by their actions: Sloth Never Looked So Good: If you're going to do nothing, you might as well do it in style.
-Tell the world you aren't afraid to sin boldy by slipping into the Official LutheranConfessions.com T-SHIRT!
+More Ordination Outlawry: The Catholic News Agency reports that the Vatican's Congregation for the Doctrine of the Faith has issued a decree declaring that any women "attempting" ordination and any bishops "attempting to" ordain women are automatically excommunicated by their actions: Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
+When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
 Be the Life of the Party:

 Regarding the crime of attempting sacred ordination of a woman